Skip to main content

 1. Create a network policy that allows our platform's IP addresses (recommended)

-2. Disable the network policy requirement for PAT authentication
+2. Disable the network policy requirement for PAT authentication at a user or account level

 Prerequisites